-Members of MOL Board of Directors shall sign an Annual Declaration on Conflict of Interest in accordance with the form approved by the Board of Directors simultaneously assuming their membership, and in every calendar year 30 days prior to the date of the annual general meeting which is to be submitted to the Corporate Governance and Remuneration Committee.
+Members of the Board of Directors shall sign an Annual Declaration on Conflict of Interest in accordance with the form approved by the Board of Directors simultaneously assuming their membership, and in every calendar year 30 days prior to the date of the annual general meeting which is to be submitted to the Corporate Governance and Remuneration Committee.
 If any conflict of interest specified in the Charter of the Board of Directors occurs with respect to the member of the Board of Directors, such member shall report in Ad hoc Declaration on Conflict of Interest to the Corporate Governance and Remuneration Committee.

-The Board of Directors prepares a formal evaluation of its own and its Committees' performance on a yearly basis and it continuously reviews its activity.
+The Board of Directors prepares a formal evaluation of its own and its committees' performance on a yearly basis and it continuously reviews its own activity.

-Report of the Board of Directors on its 2015 activities
+3.1.2.
+Report of the Board of Directors on its 2016 activities

-In 2015, the Board of Directors held 6 meetings with an average attendance rate of 95%.

-Attendance to the Board of Directors meetings during 2015 is set out in the table below:
+In 2016, the Board of Directors held 7 meetings with an average attendance rate of 93%.
+Attendance to the Board of Directors meetings during 2016 is set out in the table below:

 Number of Meetings Attendance Ratio

-TOTAL 6 95%
+TOTAL 7 93%

-Zsolt HERNÁDI 6 100%
+Zsolt HERNÁDI 7 100%

-Dr. Sándor CSÁNYI 4 67%
+Dr. Sándor CSÁNYI 6 85%

-József MOLNÁR 6 100%
+József MOLNÁR 7 100%

-Zsigmond JÁRAI 6 100%
+Zsigmond JÁRAI 7 100%

-Dr. László PARRAGH 5 83%
+Dr. László PARRAGH 7 100%

-Martin ROMAN 4 67%
+Dr. Martin ROMAN 6 85%

-Dr. Oszkár VILÁGI 6 100%
+Dr. Oszkár VILÁGI 7 100%

-Dr. Anthony RADEV 6 100%
+Dr. Anthony RADEV 7 100%

-Dr. Anwar AL-KHARUSI 6 100%
+Dr. Anwar AL-KHARUSI 6 85%

-Dr. János MARTONYI 6 100%
+Dr. János MARTONYI 6 85%

-Alongside regular agenda items, such as reports by the Committees' chairmen on the activities pursued since the last Board meeting, the Board of Directors received updates on key strategic issues as well as an overview of capital market developments and individually evaluated the performance of each of the company's business units.
+Alongside regular agenda items, such as reports by the committees' chairmen on the activities pursued since the last Board meeting, the Board of Directors received updates on key strategic issues as well as an overview of capital market developments and individually evaluated the performance of each of the company's business units.